stevenlawton/stevenlawton/CV.md

 I'm a developer, happiest when solving real problems for real users.
 I've learned to balance speed with rigour, and pragmatism with long-term thinking.
 I write code that works and self-documents.
 Sound engineering is as much about people as it is about the code.

-## Experience Overview
-Over 20 years of professional software development, across roles ranging from hands-on contributor to team lead, and industries including fintech, retail, Web3, and publishing.
-I've worked on backend systems, cloud-native infrastructure, and cross-platform tools in both startup and global companies.

 - **Communication & Collaboration** I have worked with engineers, product teams, business stakeholders, and leadership.
 I'm equally comfortable pair programming, mentoring junior developers, or leading cross-functional delivery efforts.
 I have worked in fully remote, hybrid, and co-located teams.

 - **Problem-Solving & Adaptability** I'm experienced in debugging legacy systems, designing clean architectures, and migrating codebases under time or regulatory pressure.
 Able to operate under uncertainty, pick up unfamiliar tech quickly, and make pragmatic trade-offs to get things delivered.